 Terry and his twin sister Susan, born just after D-Day in June 1944, were the children of an affair between their married white mother and an African-American GI posted to Britain during World War Two.
-The twins were two of some 2,000 mixed-race babies born to white British women and black US servicemen after wartime relationships that defied the racist laws and social codes of the era.
+The twins were two of some 2,000 mixed-race babies born to white British women and Black US servicemen after wartime relationships that defied the racist laws and social codes of the era.

 Like many of his fellow ‘brown babies’, as the children were dubbed by the African-American press, Terry experienced prejudice and abuse in a Britain that, at the time, was still almost exclusively white.
-While the twins were brought up by their mother and step-father, almost half of the mixed-race infants were sent away to children’s homes, burdened with the combined stigma of illegitimacy and black heritage.
+While the twins were brought up by their mother and step-father, almost half of the mixed-race infants were sent away to children’s homes, burdened with the combined stigma of illegitimacy and Black heritage.

-The complex and often traumatic histories of the ‘brown babies’, untold for decades with the scattered children barely aware of each other’s existence, are now being recognised at last following research by Lucy Bland, Professor of Social and Cultural History at ARU.
-Professor Bland stumbled on the babies’ extraordinary story by chance, while taking part in a BBC series on mixed-race Britons.
+The complex and often traumatic histories of the ‘brown babies’, untold for decades with the scattered children barely aware of each other’s existence, are now being recognised at last following research by Prof Lucy Bland, Professor of Social and Cultural History at ARU.
+Prof Bland stumbled on the babies’ extraordinary story by chance, while taking part in a BBC series on mixed-race Britons.
 Finding little had ever been written about them, she began in 2013 to track down the mixed-race GI babies, starting with two featured in the programme.

-“It soon started to snowball,” Professor Bland says.
+“It soon started to snowball,” Prof Bland says.
 “People came to me – I didn’t want to twist their arms.
 A lot of the women told me about abuse they had experienced.
 It was like opening a Pandora’s Box: many of them hadn’t told their story before and it all poured out.”

 While almost 1,000 of the babies were placed in children’s homes, few ever found new families: adoption societies claimed mixed-race children were “too hard to place”.
 In school, they faced taunts from fellow pupils and humiliation from teachers: one little girl in Suffolk was made to do jigsaws while her classmates learned spellings because she “lacked the ability to learn”.